 The letters in your child’s name are a great place for them to start learning the alphabet!

 Place letters in a sensory bin or basket of rice, beans or sand.
-Write the child’s name and place it above the bin for their own reference while they search for their letters.
+Or, simply place them in a bowl.
+Write the child’s name and place it above or next to the bin for their own reference while they search for their letters.
 Once they find a letter in their name, ask them to place it on the matching letter on the written name tag.
-Start out this activity by modeling it in a group setting, or doing it with your name as an example, before coaching them with guided practice.
+Begin by modeling and explaining what you’re doing.

 2. The Hungry Monster Returns

 The Hungry Monster we used for a phonological awareness activity is still pretty hungry, but this time, he’s craving something different: letters!

 Use that monster voice you perfected and announce the letter he’s ready to devour.
 “I am so hungry!
 I want the letter T!”
 You can then guide your children by saying, “I’m looking for the letter ‘T’.
 This letter has one big line that goes down and a little line that goes across the top.”
 Once they find the right letter, it’s time to feed it to the monster.

 Check out this video of the Hungry Monster in action.